oristopo/nanoTAPR/README.md

 zero dB, but these changes are minimal when the return loss is more than a few dB.

-The VNA software currently compensates for frequency dependent errors.
+TAPR software currently compensates for frequency dependent errors.
 Starting with version 1.4 the software models the coupler V/I tracking error and coupler directivity.
 It compensates readings by subtracting the coupler directivity and applying a sinusoidal magnitude correction